mgamble1023/SleepInvestigatoR/README.md

 **18. save.name**

-   Choose a name (put int quotes) for the output to saved as.
+   Choose a name (put into quotes) for the output to saved as.
 This .csv file will be placed in the same folder as the sleep scored files.
 For example, 'save.name =        "Test"'.
+Be sure to remove the analyzed file from the scored sleep files if you want to run SleepInvestigator again as it will produce an error.

 ## Plotting

-   A small plotting function is included on this page for quick and efficient visualization of scored sleep analyzed by SleepInvestigatoR.
+   A small plotting function is included as a separate script for quick and efficient visualization of scored sleep analyzed by SleepInvestigatoR.
 It plots the most        common sleep sleep measures for a byTotal or byBlock data frame.
-This includes: percent of each sleep-wake state, latency to NREMS + REMS, state change transition counts, sleep-      wake bout counts, and sleep-wake bout durations.
+This includes: percent of each sleep-wake state, latency to NREMS + REMS, state change transition        counts, sleep-wake bout counts, and sleep-wake bout durations.
 This function allows the user to quickly get a feel for the data to determine if there are possible        issues and look at trends.
 The graphs for simplicity and ease of fitting on one 'page' mostly omit error margins.
 This may be changed in future iterations.

    ### Function